magento/devdocs/src/catalog-service/index.md

 Catalog Service for Adobe Commerce is in Beta release and is available to {{site.data.var.ece}} and {{site.data.var.ee}} customers only.
 See the Catalog Service [onboarding and installation]( https://experienceleague.adobe.com/docs/commerce-merchant-services/catalog-service/overview.html) documentation for details about signing up for the program.

-The Catalog Service is an extension that uses GraphQL to provide rich view-model (read-only) catalog data to quickly and fully render product-related content, including product detail pages and product list pages.
+The Catalog Service is a SaaS service exposed via GraphQL queries to provide rich view-model (read-only) catalog data to quickly and fully render product-related content on storefront, including product detail pages and product list pages.
 Catalog Service, along with [Live Search]({{site.baseurl}}/live-search/overview.html), each implement queries that return information that is not available to the [`products` query]({{site.baseurl}}/guides/v2.4/graphql/queries/products.html) on Adobe Commerce and Magento Open Source.
 For example, the Catalog Service [`products` query](products.html) treats all products as either simple or complex.
 Simple products have a single price, while complex products have a price range.
 The Live Search [`productSearch` query](../live-search/product-search.html) returns detailed facet information.

 You run these queries by sending them to a federated gateway.
 The URL is provided when you onboard.